BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

 A solution is storing the __result / error code__ in the blackboard, but that was cumbersome in version 3.X.

-Pre conditions can help us implement code that is more readable, like this one:
+Pre conditions can help us implement more readable code, like this one:

 ![error_codes.svg](images/error_codes.svg)